huggingface/datasets/datasets/cmu_mocap/README.md

 The CMU Graphics Lab Motion Capture Database is a dataset containing motion capture recordings of people performing different actions such as walking, jumping, dancing etc. The actions have been performed by over 110 subjects.
 There are a total of over 2500 trials in 6 categories and 23 subcategories.

+Note : The dataset has subjects numbered upto 144 [here](http://mocap.cs.cmu.edu/subjects.php) but some of the subject numbers are missing, so the total examples are around 112.

 ### Dataset Preprocessing

 The dataset contains motions in the following formats :